hiulit/RetroPie-Godot-Engine-Emulator/README.md

 **Note**

 The folder structure in the theme you are using might differ.
-Take a look on how this particular theme works to create the Godot folder accordingly.
+Take a look at how this particular theme works to create the Godot folder accordingly.

 ## Example using the default Carbon theme